adamjberg/devtails.xyz/_posts/2021-12-14-3-lines-of-code-shouldnt-take-all-day.md

 I was stoked!
 But I watched the people around me and it was clear to me that many didn't know how to utilize this tool.
 They instead followed the old way of booting up the full game, manually navigating through the UI to get to where they needed to be to test a change.
 I quickly became a champion for the testbed and frequently added new features that made it easier to develop new things.

-I still occasionally had to run the full game, but this testbed saved my sanity as it allowed me to quickly experiment and learn how the code worked.
+I still occasionally had to run the full game, but this testbed **saved my sanity** as it allowed me to **quickly experiment** and **learn how the code worked**.
 It also allowed me to fix actual issues at a reasonable (by my standards) rate.

 ### Unit Testing

-Eventually I move teams again and this time I find that unit testing has been initiated on this team.
+Eventually I moved teams again and this time I find that unit testing has been initiated on this team.
 While I had some experience with unit testing at the time, I had never used in game development.

 I get an introduction to the code, the different tests, and how to run things.
 I find out that the test package essentially only contains the code for the specific area of the game that our team works on.
 A clean build took maybe 10 seconds and the incremental ones after that were probably under a second.

-It's hard to emphasize just how important this threshold is.
-At less than a second to compile (and run) the tests, I can now actually continually focus on a task.
+It's hard to emphasize just how important this threshold is. **At less than a second to compile (and run) the tests, I can now actually continually focus on a task**.
 Compile and logic errors are inevitable.
 But when I can quickly spot the error and re-compile it allows one to enter a state of flow.

 For the first time, I started enjoying writing code at work.
 Refactoring and moving large blocks of code was a breeze.
 It became much easier to modify someone else's code and know that I didn't completely break everything.
 The **anxiety of making code changes disappeared**.

 I went on to re-write the competition logic to speed it up and to add unit tests.
 There were all kinds of edge cases that made unit testing the perfect method for making sure all the bases were covered.
-When I finally left the company I felt better knowing that I left a system that had it's own checks in place.
+When I finally left the company I felt better knowing that **I left a system that had it's own checks in place**.
 The hours of me figuring out how something is supposed to work is codified in a test spec.

 ## Closing Thoughts

 I'm grateful in many ways for my time at EA.
 This was one of the many times I was able to see long term engineering initiatives take root and provide real day to day benefits.
 At some point, someone had to have stepped up and said **"it takes too darn long to test these changes, is there a better way?"** This is a question we should be asking ourselves every day.
-In a future post, I will go over how web development needs to start taking iteration time more seriously.
+In a future post, I will go over how web developers needs to start taking iteration time more seriously as the influx of new tools and frameworks starts to bloat up build times.